navgg/Quake-3-1.16n-extensions/README.md

 - misc controls added to menu, like kill, screenshot etc.
 - colored crossairs, 36 colors in total
 - bright cpm skins for enemies and team with custom coloring
-- cpm hitsounds based on damage dealt cg_hitsounds
+- cpm hitsounds based on damage dealt
-- draw gun with no bobbing like in cpm cg_drawGun 2
+- draw gun with no bobbing like in cpm
 - weapon auto swith after respawn settings
 - speedometer options, extended lagometer + ping or display only when packetloss
 - display played id on scoreboard, useful for private chatting/following eg. \tell id \follow id
 - ping colors, below 50 white, below 100 green, below 250 yellow, below 400 magenta, more than 400 red
 - ability to disable chat beep or enemy taunt sounds
 - resolving favorite servers by domain name
+- integrated unlagged 2.01 (`client compatible with noghost911 servers`)
+- optimization: removed some debug info

+###### Buf fixes
 - rewards display fixed if it's more than 10
-- video playback in cinematics menu fixed for widescreens
+- cinematics playback fixed for widescreens (only from cinematics menu and singleplayer games)
 - colored server names shifting left bug fixed in server browser menu
-- optimization: removed some debug info
-- integrated unlagged 2.01 (client compatible with noghost servers)
+- sarge/default model in team games
+- display cg_shadow 1 when cg_marks 0

 ###### Command list
 - `cg_wideScreenFix 0|1|2|3` - fix perspective for widescreen 0: no fixes 1: fix only icons 2: fix only fov 3: fix fov and icons
 - `cg_defaultWeapon 0-9` - default weapon when spawn 0: default 1: gauntlet ...
 - `cg_drawPlayerIDs 0|1` - show player id in scoreboard